 - Dress Length & Style-Garments shall be 3" above the knee in length.
 Dresses that are cut low in the front are not to be worn to school.
-(A determining factor would be a 3" notecard placed above the knee) - Earrings-Pierced ears are allowed, but all other body piercing jewelry is strictly prohibited.
-Students are prohibited from wearing gauging tools in their ears.
-Nose stude only.
-No hoops, no bull rings and/or chains. - Facial Hair-All facial hair must be kept neat and groomed - Hairstyles-No offensive lines or designs in hair.
+(A determining factor would be a 3" notecard placed above the knee) - Piercings-Pierced ears and nose studs are allowed, but all other body piercing jewelry is strictly prohibited.
+Students are prohibited from wearing gauging tools in their ears or hoops, bull rings and/or chains in their nose. - Facial Hair-All facial hair must be kept neat and groomed - Hairstyles-No offensive lines or designs in hair.
 Hair should not be painted, colored, dyed, or streaked with unnatural colors.
 Any hair color of style that causes undue attention to the wearer will not be allowed.
-Hair must be neat, clean, and out of eyes.

-- Hats, Caps, Hoodies-Hats,caps, and beanies are not allowed on campus.
+Hair must be neat, clean, and out of eyes. - Hats, Caps, Hoodies-Hats,caps, and beanies are not allowed on campus.
 Hoods are not to be worn.
 Hairnets, headbands and bandanas are not allowed.
 Hoods, hats, caps, headphones/earbuds and sunglasses may be worn outside, but NOT in the building at any time during the school day. - Pajamas or undergarments worn as an outer garment will not be permitted (except for campus approved dress up days). - Pants/shorts-must be worn at the waistline.
 No sagging or excessively baggy pants.
 In addition, pants and shorts must fit at the waist and be 3" above the knee in length.
 No chains or metal hardware.
 Shorts, pants, jeans, skirts or dresses may not have holes of any kind, including strings or frays. - Shirts-shirts and other clothing that display or imply obscene or distasteful slogans or advertise tobacco, drugs, alcohol or weapons may not be worn.
 Shirt shoulder seams must fit on the shoulder.
 Sleeves must cover at least 3" of the arm on each side.
 Garments with bare midriffs may not be worn.
 Shirts need to cover the abdominal region fully.
 Wearing a jacket over a shirt that is not dress code appropriate will not be allowed.
 Low-cut shirts or blouses are not to be worn.
-No tank tops or sleeveless shirts. - No tight or revealing clothing of any kind.
+No tank tops or sleeveless shirts.

+- No tight or revealing clothing of any kind.
 No yoga, jazz, jeggings, leggings, etc. will be allowed. - Shoes-Students must wear shoes at all times while on campus.
 No house shoes or fuzzy slippers that resemble house slippers are allowed - Tattoos-Any obscene, vulgar, or inappropriate tattoos must remain covered at all times - No gang related apparel (hats, headgear, chains, bandanas, spiked accessories etc.)

 Any dress/grooming/appearance standard not described in the dress code above that is judged by the campus principal or his/her designee to be disruptive or unsafe may be addressed as a violation of the dress code.
+Any student out of dress code after 7:55 am may be assigned after school detention.